geowa4/pajamas/README.md

 and all inferences (`type`, `dataType`, `url`) will be passed along to avoid having to make the same inferences again.

+If `retry` is an object, that will be used as the options object for the retry.
+This retry object may also have a retry property.

 ### success